A particle in equilibrium with a bath realizes worldline supersymmetry

-provides a good definition of a length scale.
-The scaling limit may thus be defined by taking the ratio $m_\mathrm{latt}^2/\lambda_\mathrm{latt}\to\infty$, as the lattice spacing $a\to 0$ and the lattice size, $N\to\infty$, keeping the ratio $m^2/\lambda$ fixed.
-The ratio $g\equiv\lambda/m^4$ is arbitrary--if it's less than 1, the theory is weakly coupled, if it's greater than, or of order 1, the theory is strongly coupled.
+provides a good definition of a length scale, for non--quadratic potentials, for which $K\neq 2$.
+The scaling limit may thus be defined by taking the ratio $m_\mathrm{latt}^2/\lambda_\mathrm{latt}\to 0$, as the lattice spacing $a\to 0$ and the lattice size, $N\to\infty$, keeping the ratio $m^2/\lambda$ fixed.
+The ratio $g\equiv\lambda/|m|^{K}$ is arbitrary--if it's less than 1, the theory is weakly coupled, if it's greater than, or of order 1, the theory is strongly coupled.
 We remark that the case $s=0$ requires special care and we defer its study.

-Of course these statements are ``classical'', since they don't take into account the dynamics--this is just dimensional analysis.
-What we should do, to check that these statements are, indeed, consistent with the dynamics, is to express $m_\mathrm{latt}^2$ and $\lambda_\mathrm{latt}$ in terms of correlation functions of the lattice theory, using the Schwinger--Dyson equations~\cite{zinn}

-and Monte Carlo renormalization group (MCRG) techniques~\cite{MCRG} to compute their flow.
-The main obstacle here is storage of the configurations necessary to compute the correlation functions.
-This was the main reason why this method was not pursued in the eighties.
-Once gigabyte (and, now, terabyte) storage media became available, this method can become, once more, effective, beyond the technological limitations of the past.

-The details and results of such calculations will be reported in future work.
-For the model at hand, in any case, we do not expect that this, more refined, analysis, will bring forth something new, because the ``divergence'' structure of this model is ``straightforward'': it is a quantum field theory, in one spacetime dimension, so, usually, normal ordering would be sufficient.
-Here the worldline supersymmetry enforces this automatically.
-Let us perform one more rescaling, that will prove useful:

-The lattice mass, $m_\mathrm{latt}^2$ can be expressed in terms of the scale invariant coupling and the lattice size and spacing as follows: